geekcomputers/Python/README.md

 Here is more detailed information about scripts I have written.
 I do not consider myself a programmer; I create these little programs as experiments to play with the language, or to solve problems for myself.
 I would gladly accept pointers from others to improve the code and make it more efficient, or simplify the code.
 If you would like to make any comments then please feel free to email me at craig@geekcomputers.co.uk.

 In the scripts the comments and other documents are lined up correctly when they are viewed in [Notepad++](https://notepad-plus-plus.org/).
-This is what I use to code Python scripts.
+This is what I used to code Python scripts.

 - [batch_file_rename.py](https://github.com/geekcomputers/Python/blob/master/batch_file_rename.py) - This batch renames a group of files in a given directory, once you pass the current and the new extensions.

 - [create_dir_if_not_there.py](https://github.com/geekcomputers/Python/blob/master/create_dir_if_not_there.py) - Checks to see if a directory exists in the users home directory, if not then create it.

-- [Fast Youtube Downloader](https://github.com/geekcomputers/Python/blob/master/youtube-downloader%20fast.py) - Downloads youtube videos quickly with parallel threads using aria2c
+- [Fast Youtube Downloader](https://github.com/geekcomputers/Python/blob/master/youtube-downloader%20fast.py) - Downloads YouTube videos quickly with parallel threads using aria2c

 - [Google Image Downloader](https://github.com/geekcomputers/Python/tree/master/Google%20Image%20Downloader) - Query the specific term and retrieve images from the google image database.